 The Trustees believe that good stewardship and environmental, social and governance ("ESG") issues may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve the value for companies and markets as a whole.
-The Trustees also recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration.
+The Trustees also recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.

-The Trustees have given the appointed investment manager full discretion in evaluating ESG factors, including climate change considerations, and exercising any voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.
+The Trustees have given appointed investment managers full discretion in evaluating ESG factors, including climate change considerations, and exercising voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.